ricsanfre/pi-cluster/docs/_docs/opentelemetry-collector.md

 ### Elasticsearch exporter

-Logs pipeline is configured with an `elasticsearch` exporter pointing to the Elasticsearch cluster:
+One of the log pipelines is configured with an `elasticsearch` exporter pointing to the Elasticsearch cluster:

 The `elasticsearch` exporter configuration includes the endpoint and the `basicauth` authenticator that references the credentials stored in environment variables.